 This is the view from the kitchen.
 I love all of the white trim, especially the banister 🙂

 I love gallery walls!
 This one is not complete, but it is off to a good start…and we painted the fireplace, as well as the existing tile to give it a new, fresh look!

 I love using my kid’s artwork around the house.
 It is just something that adds some color and sentimental value to a space.

 We made the coat rack out of pallets!
-I will have a tutorial on the blog sometime soon to show you how to do this simple DIY project.
+I have a tutorial on the blog RIGHT HERE to show you how to do this simple DIY project.

 The living room in its entirety.
 I love the gray walls because you can change your decor so easily, and it still goes perfectly.
 I am constantly changing things, so in a space like this- I had to have a very neutral wall color.

 This is a piece I found at a flea market for $20!
 In about 20 min, I threw a quick coat of VM&D Vintage White chalk paint on, and it was done!
 I had been wanting shoe storage in my living room because for some reason, there were mounds of shoes EVERYWHERE, all the time!
 It was driving me insane.
 When I saw this, I knew I had the perfect spot…and it doing the trick quite nicely!

 Thanks for taking a peek at my living room!
 I hope in some way you were inspired to see beyond the ugly and see what could be!